 Here are five cancers where there's stronger hope for recovery.

-People alive 5 years after diagnosis: Nearly 100%
+People alive 5 years after diagnosis: About 99%

 What makes the chances of recovery good?
 Many prostate tumors grow slowly or not at all.
 When that happens, they aren't harmful enough to need treatment.
 Many men with these types of tumors can live for years without problems.
 They often die of something other than their cancer.

 When is a cure less likely?
 When cancer spreads (called metastatic cancer), it's much harder to treat.
 A small percentage of prostate cancers can move quickly to distant parts of the body.
-When that happens, just 28% of men live 5 years after they're diagnosed.
+When that happens, only about 29% of men live 5 years after they're diagnosed.
 The good news is that doctors usually catch most prostate cancers early before they spread.

 Does screening help?
 There are two main ways to check for prostate cancer.
 One is the digital rectal exam, when your doctor checks inside your bottom with a gloved finger.
 The second is a blood test called the PSA test, which measures levels of a protein that's often higher in men with prostate cancer.
 PSA can go up for reasons other than prostate cancer, so some medical groups say men who have a normal risk for the disease shouldn't get the test.
 Talk with your doctor about whether you need testing.
 Always let him know if you notice any problems like trouble peeing or blood in your pee.
 These could be symptoms of cancer or other prostate problems.

-People alive 5 years after diagnosis: nearly 100% (depending on tissue type)
+People alive 5 years after diagnosis: about 98% (depending on tissue type)